byeonjinmo/Online-shopping-reservation-system-/README.md

 4. Command pattern: The OrderCommand class is used as part of the Command pattern.
    This class encapsulates the order request and processes the order through the execute() method.

-5.Observer pattern: The OrderCommand and PaymentObserver classes use the Observer pattern.
+5. Observer pattern: The OrderCommand and PaymentObserver classes use the Observer pattern.
    An instance of the OrderCommand class notifies all registered observers whenever an order is placed.
    If a PaymentObserver is registered as an observer, it updates the total payment amount based on the order information.